utsav-saksena/riddle-diary-app/README.md

 ## How I made this
 One evening's worth of 'vibecoding' with Anthropic's Claude Haiku 3.5 and Google's Gemini 2.5 Flash!

+## Legal Disclaimer
+This project, "T.M.
+Riddle's Diary" is an independent, non-commercial, open-source application created by fans, for fans.
+It is not affiliated with, endorsed by, or connected to J.K.
+Rowling, Warner Bros., or any official Harry Potter entities.
+All trademarks, characters, and related materials are the property of their respective owners.
+This project is intended for personal, educational, and entertainment purposes only.
+No copyright or trademark infringement is intended.